Jeffresh/tic-tac-toe/README.md

 The first player that writes 3 'X' or 3 'O' in a straight line (including diagonals) wins.

+However, our game should show the field in an "intermediate" states too.
+Let's try to visualize different combinations that the user will determine from the input.
+It is also important to think about the interface and set boundaries for our field.

 # About
 Everybody remembers this paper-and-pencil game from childhood: Tic-Tac-Toe, also known as Noughts and crosses or Xs and Os.
 A single mistake usually costs you the game, but thankfully it is simple enough that most players discover the best strategy quickly.
 Let’s program Tic-Tac-Toe and get playing!